Characterizing finite groups whose order supergraphs satisfy a connectivity condition

 \section{Introduction}

 Starting with Cayley graphs, the association of graphs with groups has a long history.
 These graphs were introduced by Arthur Cayley \cite{cayley1878desiderata} in 1878.
-In their work on classification of finite simple groups, Brauer and Fowler \cite{Brauer1955} introduced the commuting graph of a group in 1955.
-Other graphs associated with groups, such as Gruenberg-Kegel graph \cite{Gruenberg1975,Williams1981}, conjugacy class graph \cite{bertram1990}, and generating graph \cite{Liebeck1996}, were defined in literature.
-Along with theoretical interest, these graphs have been studied due to their different applications \cite{bertram,cooperman, Hayat2019, Kelarev2009}.
+Much later, in 1955, Brauer and Fowler \cite{Brauer1955} introduced the commuting graph of a group while working on the classification of finite simple groups.
+Other graphs associated with groups, such as Gruenberg-Kegel graph \cite{Gruenberg1975,Williams1981}, conjugacy class graph \cite{bertram1990}, and generating graph \cite{Liebeck1996}, were defined and studied afterwards.
+In addition to theoretical interest, these graphs have been studied due to their different applications \cite{bertram,cooperman, Hayat2019, Kelarev2009}.
 The notion of the power graph of a group was introduced by Kelarev and Quinn \cite{kel-2000,kel-2002}.
 The \emph{power graph} of a group $ G $, denoted by $\mathcal{P}(G)$, is the undirected and simple graph with vertex set $ G $ and two vertices are adjacent if one of them is a positive power of the other in $G$.
-In recent years, power graphs have been studied extensively by researchers and their various graph parameters, such as chromatic number \cite{xuanlong2015}, vertex connectivity \cite{chattopadhyay2019,panda2018a}, spectrum \cite{Mehranian2016}, minimum degree \cite{PPS-cyclic,panda2023}, and automorphism group \cite{Feng2016}, have been obtained.
-Given a finite group $G$, Hamzeh and Ashrafi \cite{hamzeh2017} studied the automorphism groups of some supergraphs of $\mathcal{P}(G)$.
+In recent years, power graphs have been studied extensively by researchers (see \cite{AKC,chattopadhyay2019,hamzeh2017,kumar2021,panda2024,zahirovic2022} and the references therein).
+In particular, the invariants of power graphs, such as chromatic number \cite{xuanlong2015}, vertex connectivity \cite{panda2018a}, adjacency spectrum \cite{Mehranian2016}, minimum degree \cite{PPS-cyclic}, and automorphism group \cite{Feng2016}, are obtained.

+In \cite{hamzeh2017}, Hamzeh and Ashrafi studied the automorphism groups of some supergraphs of $\mathcal{P}(G)$.